Shoreline litter in French overseas territories

 Litter monitoring in French Guiana by a local partner ©OSL

-This study demonstrates the relevance of implementing coastal litter monitoring in French overseas territories.
-The methodology tested, which is based on the regular monitoring protocol used in mainland France, proved suitable for overseas environments.
-It relies on local resources and available tools, sometimes requiring only simple optimizations.
-Sustaining this monitoring would generate surveillance data that strengthens the consistency of public policies against marine litter at a national scale while addressing the specific challenges of each territory.
+This study demonstrates the relevance of implementing shoreline litter monitoring in French overseas territories.
+The methodology tested, which is based on the routine monitoring protocol used in mainland France, proved suitable for overseas environments.
+It draws on local resources and available tools, sometimes requiring only simple adaptations.
+The introduction of a permanent, ongoing monitoring programme in these areas would generate data to reinforce the consistency of public policies on marine litter at a national level while addressing the specific challenges of each territory.

-Feasibility study for the implementation of a coastal litter monitoring network in French Overseas Territories
+Feasibility study for the implementation of a shoreline litter monitoring network in French overseas territories (in French)

 Newsletter